 Most states will send you a reminder to pay and file your Annual Report prior to the deadline, but not all states do this.

 For that reason, we recommend that you keep a repeating reminder on your calendar.
+We have a quick video tutorial on how to set these calendar reminders.

 Consequences of Not Filing